quantum-mob/Q3/INSTALL.md

    That's all!

-The additional steps below are for maintaining updates.
+## Keeping Q3 Updated

+Once Q3 is installed, it provides some utility functions with which you can check and install updates.

-- Later on, you can check an update of Q3 by the following command.
+- You can check an update of Q3 by the following command.
   ```Mathematica
   Q3CheckUpdate[]
   ```